MarkRBest/markrbest.github.io/_posts/2024-05-13-message-arrival-rates-and-latency.md

     now += offset
 ```

 I was actually quite surprised by the results.
-I have always known that as a rule of thumb, it is better to have an internal latency below 10 micro seconds.
+In the case where each message takes 100 micros each to process, 65% of messages will have some delay.

 | t2t        | Num Delayed | Ratio Delayed |
 |------------|-------------|----------------|